OmniLayer/omniwallet/design/login.md

 (Happens when the account is first created, and whenever data is updated - e.g. when a new address is generated, a label is set, etc.)

-To update his data on the server, the user gets a challenge from the server (to prevent replay attacks), encrypts the data with symmetric encryption (key = his private key), and signs a message with the encrypted data and challenge, and sends the signed message to the server.
-Effectively steps 3-5 of the login process.
+To update data on the server:
+1. The client gets a challenge string from the server (to prevent replay attacks).
+The server stores this challenge in the session.  (note that this challenge will change on every request to update data)
+2. The client encrypts the wallet data file with their symmetric key.
+3. The client creates a JSON string containing the encrypted data, the challenge string, and a signature created with their private key.
+4. The client sends this data to the server.
+5. The server validates the request by making sure that the challenge sent matches what was in the session, and that the signature is valid.
+If so, the encrypted wallet data is stored, keyed off the UUID.

 ## Appendix A - TODO